Photo Credit: Picture Day Photography

 Just as the weather starts to turn sun into rain, the hockey season is turning into peak tournament time.

 Many of the tournaments happening over the coming months are Silver Stick.
 Over the years, the International Silver Stick tournaments have evolved from regional competition to 47 tournaments across North America from boys and girls of all ages.
-Now in its 61st year, teams from across the OMHA continue to participate in the storied tournament as well as welcome teams into their city when hosting.
+Teams from across the OMHA continue to participate in the storied tournament as well as welcome teams into their city when hosting.

 Tournaments can be fun for the whole family.
 Getting everyone involved just adds to the overall experience.
 There are so many reasons why we love tournaments and here are just a few: